vrpatterson/AddThreeGame/README.md

 'AddThreeGame' allows two players to play a game in which they alternately choose numbers from 1 - 9.
 They may not choose a number that has already been selected by either player.
 If at any point, exactly three of the player's numbers sum to exactly 15, then that player has won.
-If all numbers from 1 - 9 are chose, but neither player has won, then the game ends in a draw.
+If all numbers from 1 - 9 are chosen, but neither player has won, then the game ends in a draw.
 Player "A" has the first turn.

 How to play: